department-of-veterans-affairs/caseflow/README.md

 docker login -u dsvaappeals
 ```

 The password is in the DSVA 1Password account.
 Note you can use your personal account as well, you'll just have to accept the license agreement for the [Oracle Database docker image](https://store.docker.com/images/oracle-database-enterprise-edition).
+To accept the agreement, checkout with the Oracle image on the docker store.

 ### Install the Oracle client libraries